Difference Between Operating Income and Net Income

 # 2 -Taxes and uses

-Both operating income and net income are important parameters while judging the financial health of the firm.
-While long term investors will be more interested in understanding the robustness of the core business activities of the firm and hence will monitor the operating income with a close eye, short term traders will be more interested in the bottom line numbers as that will determine the earning potential of their speculative bets.
+Both operating income and net income are essential parameters while judging the financial health of the firm.
+Long term investors will be more interested in understanding the robustness of the core business activities of the firm.
+Hence they will monitor the operating income with a close eye.
+However, short term traders will be more interested in the bottom line numbers as that will determine the earning potential of their speculative bets.

-That is why most of the times you will see a sharp dip in the share price of a listed firm whenever there are some short-term setbacks like losing a lawsuit or penalized by regulators.
-Most of the times these are an overreaction by the short-term traders who are concerned about near term profitability and most often than not share prices do bounce back.
-For example, Maggi ban in India had a huge impact on Nestle India Ltd shares which dropped by 50% in 4 weeks before bouncing back to their initial levels within 2 quarters.
+That is why most of the time, you will see a sharp dip in the share price of a listed firm whenever there are some short-term setbacks like losing a lawsuit or penalized by regulators.
+Most of the time, these are an overreaction by the short-term traders who are concerned about near term profitability, and most often than not, share prices do bounce back.
+For example, the Maggi ban in India had a massive impact on Nestle India Ltd shares, which dropped by 50% in 4 weeks before bouncing back to their initial levels within 2 quarters.

-This has a been a guide to Operating Income vs Net Income.
+This article has been a guide to Operating Income vs. Net Income.
 Here we discuss the top difference between Operating Income and Net Income along with infographics and comparison table.
 You may also have a look at the following articles –